Evaluation Committee/ Panel

 Procurement plans are the base and precondition to launch any procurement process.
 They must be prepared before the start of any action, program or project, and must be based on analysis of budget, beneficiary numbers and activities.
 The exercise is a common effort among all the participants, including the who identify the needs, who will procure and that will control the budget to concretize the details of:

-It is key to clearly define the requirements for every needed good or service at the planning phase.
-This enables persons enacting procurement to better understand the function, performance and technical specifications that will be required to cover the requester needs, and how to determine the best solution to fit them, and how to stablish the evaluation criteria to assure the quality standards.
+It is key to clearly define the requirements for every needed good or service at the planning phase, to better understand the function, performance and technical specifications that will be required to cover the requester needs, to determine the best solution to fit them and to stablish the evaluation criteria to assure the quality standards

-The following documents can have different names in each organisation.
+The following documents can have different names in each organization.